-In the summer of 1958, actor Hugh O’Brian received the invitation that would change his life.
+In the summer of 1958, late actor Hugh O’Brian received the invitation that would change his life.

 O’Brian, then 33, was in Winnipeg, Manitoba, parlaying his fame as television’s legendary Wyatt Earp into extra income by guest-starring in a rodeo.
 Then the cable arrived from French Equatorial Africa: Renowned humanitarian and 1952 Nobel Peace Prize winner Dr. Albert Schweitzer would welcome him at any time.